 PenTeleData's email servers scan most incoming and outgoing email for viruses and remove them and stop the message from reaching its destination if necessary.

 Yes.
-Attachments are limited to a maximum size of 8 MB (megabytes).
-Dial-up customers may also experience difficulty with sending attachments larger than 2 MB due to the speed at which attachments are sent via a dial-up connection.
+Attachments are limited to a maximum size of 30 MB (megabytes).
 Please keep in mind that it will take longer for the recipient to receive the message than it took you to send it.
 Large attachments can fill the recipient's mailbox or cause the mailbox to lock up, preventing the recipient from receiving any other email.

 You can contact the PenTeleData Customer Service Department at (800) 281-3564 to add additional email addresses to your account.
 Most residential Internet service accounts, including Full Access dial-up, Cable modem and DSL accounts, include five free emailboxes.